 We’re staying at Allans Beach Farmstay on the Otago Peninsula, which is conveniently located at the base of Mount Charles.
-The tallest point on the Otago Peninsula at 408m above sea level, the “mountain” features in many vantage points around the peninsula – from Pukehiki it can be seen rising behing Hoopers Inlet.
+The tallest point on the Otago Peninsula at 408m above sea level, the “mountain” features in many vantage points around the peninsula – from Pukehiki, Mt Charles can be seen rising behing Hoopers Inlet.

 From Sandymount (another great walk!), it can be seen directly behind Allans Beach.